site logo

 <input type="text" name="c2" id="c2" class="inp2" value="X"

-Small difference is in form content submitted to server.
-While classic checbox submit element name and its value only when activated, described status box submit name and value every time.
-In our example it is string "c2=" in case inactive status, or "c2=X" in case of active status.
+Small difference is in content of form submitted to server.
+While classic checbox submit element name and its value only when activated, described experimental checkbox submit name and value every time.
+In our example it is string "c2=X" in case of checked, or "c2=" in case of unchecked status.